cdnbye/documentation/en/FAQ.md

 with the backend(tracker and signaling server) is done via HTTPS and secured WebSocket.

+### Is it a must to pay for P2P services of CDNBye?
+Currently, CDNBye is being commercialized, but still offers free services to small streaming websites.The charge model is as follows.
+- P2P service will be no longer provided for those who do not bind domain names.
+- A daily free 10GB of P2P traffic will be provided after the domain name is bound in the console (https://oms.cdnbye.com).
+Please note that it will be cleared the next day.
+- A daily free 40GB of P2P traffic will be provided after signing in at the console.
+Please note that it will be cleared the next day.
+- P2P service will be stopped if the free quota is exceeded.
+If you want to continue to use it, you need to buy a traffic package.

+### How to buy a traffic package?
+Log on to https://oms.cdnbye.com and click the `Traffic Package` on the left side.
+At present, Alipay and Paypal are supported to pay for the order.
+Please note that Alipay pays in RMB and Paypal in US dollars.

+### How to deduct the traffic after buying the traffic package if multiple domain names are bound?
+If you bind multiple domain names in one account, those which open P2P services share traffic packets together.
+You can save on packet consumption by shutting down P2P services of one or several domain names in `P2P Config`.

+### Will the shutdown of P2P service affect the normal play of video?
+No. Videos will still play normally without P2P streaming.

+### Why does the official signalling service seem unstable at peak times？
+It is not recommended to use the default signaling service.
+You can deploy your own signaling services or use third-party free signaling services.
+Please refer to [here](/en/signaling.md)

+### Are there any requirements for websites accessing P2P services?
+CDNBye does not provide P2P services for illegal content such as pornography.Please ensure that your website complies with legal norms.

 ### Does CDNBye interfere with DRM(Digital Right Management)?
 A: No. P2P transmission is activated only after the user is authorized by the publisher’s server.
 Importantly, decryption key isn't transferred